owenslar/startup2024/notes.md

      - use #id to apply styling to any tag with given id
      - separate tags by comma to apply styling to a list of tags
      - separate tags by space to apply styling to elements that are a decendent of a specified element
-     - use a greater than symbol to apply styling to elements that are a direct child of a specified element
+     - use > to apply styling to elements that are a direct child of a specified element
+     - use a ~ to apply styling to elements that are general siblings
+     - use a + to apply styling to an element that has a specified adjacent sibling
      - use tag:hover to apply styling when the mouse is hovering on the item
      - Common Syntax
           | Property | Input | Purpose |